sommarskog/sql-docs/docs/t-sql/functions/vector-normalize-transact-sql.md

 ## Return value

-The result is a vector with the same direction as the input vector but with a length of 1.
+The result is a vector with the same direction as the input vector but with a length of 1 according to the given norm.

 If the input is `NULL`, the returned result will also be `NULL`.